 Property damage exceeded $3 million from May 2018 incident in New Orleans

 Damage to the Mardi Gras World warehouse and wharf after the May 7, 2018 collision.
 Total property damage exceeded $3 million.

-    The following is text of from a National Transportation Safety Board (NTSB) report:
+The following is text from a National Transportation Safety Board (NTSB) report:

-    The Steve Richoux, a twin-propeller towing vessel, was powered by two Caterpillar 3508 diesel engines capable of producing 1,800 horsepower.
-The vessel was built in 1976 by Calumet Shipbuilding Company in Morgan City, Louisiana.
-It was owned by Marquette Transportation and homeported in New Orleans.
+Steve Richoux, a twin-propeller towing vessel, was powered by two Caterpillar 3508 diesel engines capable of producing 1,800 horsepower.
+The vessel was built in 1976 by Calumet Shipbuilding Co. in Morgan City, La.
+It was owned by Marquette Transportation and home-ported in New Orleans.